 Some people have already received the money they were owed by the government in relation to ESA, with the amounts involved varying from case to case.

-Analysis sent internally within the DWP but now publically available says: “The Department estimates it will pay £970 million in historic underpayments largely over the financial years 2018/19 and 2019/20.”
+Analysis sent internally within the DWP but now publicly available says: “The Department estimates it will pay £970 million in historic underpayments largely over the financial years 2018/19 and 2019/20.”

 The government has come in for strong criticism in relation to its handling of disability payments processes, as it has for the impact of its Universal Credit reforms, which are currently being phased in across the country.